Short Answer

 You’ll also undergo a medical history interview and health screening.

-Donors who have consumed alcohol on the day of a planned donation, are taking certain antibiotics, have recently had certain vaccinations, or have certain medical conditions like arthritis may not be eligible to donate.[6]
+Donors who have consumed alcohol on the day of a planned donation, are taking antibiotics for certain reasons, have recently had certain vaccinations, or have certain medical conditions like infectious diseases may not be eligible to donate.[11]

-If you pass the medical history check and health screening, a phlebotomist will set you up to donate; the donation process takings about an hour.
+If you pass the medical history check and health screening, a phlebotomist will set you up to donate; the donation process takes about one to two hours.[12]

 Safety